bbylw/CompressHub/README.md

 # <a name="english"></a>English

-CompressHub is a web-based file compression tool with a distinctive black and orange UI design inspired by PornHub's iconic aesthetic.
-It provides a simple and intuitive interface for compressing files directly in your browser.
+CompressHub is a web-based image compression tool with a distinctive black and orange UI design inspired by PornHub's iconic aesthetic.
+It provides a simple and intuitive interface for compressing images directly in your browser while maintaining good quality.

 ## 🚀 Features

-- Browser-based file compression
+- Browser-based image compression
+- Support for JPG, PNG, WebP and other image formats
+- Smart compression algorithm to maintain image quality
+- Real-time compression progress
+- Batch image processing
 - No file size limits
-- Supports multiple file formats
-- Real-time compression progress
 - Dark theme UI with orange accents
 - Mobile responsive design